flatpickles/sketchbook/WIP.md

 -   Configuration in config.json
     -   Defaults for all settings
     -   (maybe this is just user-visible stuff? see below)
--   Configurations for devs
-    -   Defaults applied to all projects: live updates, show presets, auto-style params based on names (color style for bgColor, etc)
-    -   Maybe put these somewhere other than config.json?
+-   In config interfaces, maybe use optional members?

 # Miscellaneous / notes:

 -   SSR: currently projects are initialized, but init() and update() aren't called.
     -   Either projects shouldn't be initialized (so we don't have to do `browser` checks within projects, e.g. to load bundled images), or init() and update() should be called once each, to draw canvas contents.
     -   Check if canvas drawing is possible with SSR; only benefit there really would be link previews, and these could just be static images if needed.
--   Parameter sorting: use config maybe?
+-   Parameter sorting: use config order maybe?
 At least document
 -   FileLoading vs FileParamLoader naming is confusing
 -   Increase hit area for sliders
--   Default styles and modes, depending on parameter property names (e.g. "bgColor" would use color style by default)
 -   Update function: take an optional "previousValues" parameter, containing previous values of exposed params before the latest update (so we can see what specifically changed). { changedKey: key, previousValues: {} }
 -   Clicking a group or project list item should scroll it fully into view.
--   Optional explicit route name (vs. just using the filename/key)
 -   Better error messaging for config file parsing throughout
 -   "animated" mode for sketches: call update with animation frame request
 -   Show a project's groups on right panel?
 -   Make old style possible via theme config (or something like it)
--   When changing param defaults (assigned in file) what happens?
-Especially with local storage... param default vals will get confusing...
 -   What happens if someone sets a parameterized property from within the project?
     -   Ideally this change is represented in params UI; e.g. load a text file into a multi-line text param
     -   Maybe they sync on project update?
+-   Can we enable DOM-based projects, e.g. vanilla Svelte prototypes that aren't entirely on a canvas?

 # Ongoing:

--   Parse notes above into actual action items
+-   Parse miscellany above into actual action items
--   Read through old notes and absorb in design doc
 -   Read through design doc
 -   Accessibility
     -   Param label associations (name // id // etc)